nathanru/thevenetiandoge/READ.md

 Here lies the coolest app ever and its in Javascript.
 Training.
+Adding another line of code